If you are thinking about places to visit in Europe, you won’t want to miss Belgium.

-The train ride via the high speed Thalys from Paris to Brussels is just under one and a half hours, while the ride from Brussels to Amsterdam is less than two hours.
-Besides being very relaxing, train travel provides the additional benefits of giving you a better sense of a a country, and a look at the landscapes outside the major cities.
+The train ride via the high-speed Thalys from Paris to Brussels is just under one and a half hours, while the ride from Brussels to Amsterdam is less than two hours.
+Besides being very relaxing, train travel provides the additional benefits of giving you a better sense of a country, and a look at the landscapes outside the major cities.

 You may also like: Off The Beaten Track In Paris

 As the extra inch or two on my waistline suggest, Belgium is indeed for foodies.

 Belgian chocolate, Belgian waffles, Belgian endive, Belgian beer, Brussel sprouts: There’s a reason why “Belgian” is associated with so many foods and beverage products.

 With tonnes of local specialties, that’s just the beginning of it.
 Dutch, German and French influences result in food and drink culture that runs from voracious to refined.